Contrasting Intercontinental Exchange (ICE) & Its Competitors

 |2.41

-Intercontinental Exchange currently has a consensus target price of $119.08, indicating a potential upside of 7.21%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.95%.
-Given Intercontinental Exchange’s stronger consensus rating and higher probable upside, analysts plainly believe Intercontinental Exchange is more favorable than its competitors.
+Intercontinental Exchange presently has a consensus price target of $119.08, suggesting a potential upside of 4.58%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 2.52%.
+Given Intercontinental Exchange’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Intercontinental Exchange is more favorable than its peers.

-This table compares Intercontinental Exchange and its competitors’ net margins, return on equity and return on assets.

 Earnings & Valuation

-This table compares Intercontinental Exchange and its competitors revenue, earnings per share and valuation.
+This table compares Intercontinental Exchange and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue